Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

 \end{assumption}

+We experimentally verify the smallness of $ \|\xi_{n+1} \|_{p_{n+1}} $ in neural network training of one JKO step.
+Figure \ref{fig:wass-2d-exp} shows the decrease of the squared $L^2$ norm $ \|\xi_{n+1} \|_{p_{n+1}}^2 $ over training iterations.
+The Wasserstein gradient $ \xi_{n+1} $ is plotted as a vector field in Figure \ref{fig:vec_field-exp}, whose magnitude gradually decreases over training.
+See Appendix \ref{app:exp} for more details.

-The error magnitude $\varepsilon$ can be viewed as an algorithmic parameter that controls the accuracy of first-order methods, and similar assumptions have been made in the analysis of stochastic (noisy) gradient descent in vector space, see, e.g., \cite{NemirovskiYudin83, nemirovski2009robust}.
-We emphasize that theoretically $\varepsilon$ does not need to be small but will enter the final error bound.
-Under Assumption \ref{assump:1st-order-condition-error}, since $T_{n+1}$ has a finite Lipschitz constant on $\R^d$, from $p_n \in \calP_2^r$, $p_{n+1} = (T_{n+1})_\# p_n$ is also in $\calP_2^r$ by Lemma \ref{lemma:Tp-in-P2r}.
+The error magnitude $\varepsilon$ can be viewed as an algorithmic parameter that reflects the accuracy of first-order methods, and similar assumptions have been made in the analysis of stochastic (noisy) gradient descent in vector space, see, e.g., \cite{NemirovskiYudin83, nemirovski2009robust}.
+We emphasize that theoretically, $\varepsilon$ does not need to be small but will enter the final error bound.
+For $T_{n+1}$ satisfying Assumption \ref{assump:1st-order-condition-error}, from $p_n \in \calP_2^r$, $p_{n+1} = (T_{n+1})_\# p_n$ is also in $\calP_2^r$ by Lemma \ref{lemma:Tp-in-P2r-new}.
 Then the subdifferential $\partial_{\W} F_{n+1}$ can be defined at $p_{n+1}$ and characterized by Lemma \ref{lemma:ot_F}.

-\begin{remark}[Global Lipschitzness] We require the global Lipschitzness of $T_{n+1}$ and its inverse only to ensure that $p_{n+1} \in \calP_2^r$ and data processing inequality in both directions (Lemma \ref{lemma:sym-KL}) can be applied.
-In particular, the Lipchitz constants do not enter the quantitative convergence bound in Section \ref{subsec:bwd-no-inv}, when there is no inversion error.
-When there is an inversion error, the Lipschitz constant will theoretically enter the error bound, see more in Section \ref{subsec:theory-with-inv}. \end{remark}
+\begin{remark}[Assumptions on $T_n$] The $L^2$ integrability condition of $T_n$ is natural and together with non-degeneracy ensures that the next $p_{n}$ is in $\calP_2^r$.
+When $T_n^{-1}$ is also non-degenerate, the $p_n$'s in the forward process and $q_n$'s in the reverse process in \eqref{eq:fwd-bwd-process} all have densities, and this allows us to apply the data processing inequality in both directions (Lemma \ref{lemma:sym-KL}).
+When there is an inversion error in the reverse process, we will further impose Lipschitzness of $T_{n}^{-1}$ on $\R^d$ and the Lipschitz constant will theoretically enter the error bound, see more in Section \ref{subsec:theory-with-inv}. \end{remark}

 \begin{remark}[$T_{n+1}$ and $T_n^{n+1}$] Recall that $T_{n+1}$ is the learned transport map and $T_{n}^{n+1}$ is the OT map.
 In our setting (of imperfect minimization in the $n$-th step), both $T_{n+1}$ and $T_{n}^{n+1}$ push $p_n$ to $p_{n+1}$ but they are not necessarily the same.
-The notion of $T_{n}^{n+1}$ is introduced only for theoretical purposes (the existence and invertibility are by Brenier Theorem), and there is no need for the learned map $T_{n+1}$ to equal $T_{n}^{n+1}$ for the theoretical result to hold. \end{remark}
+The notion of $T_{n}^{n+1}$ is introduced only for theoretical purposes (the existence and invertibility are by Brenier Theorem), and our theory do not need $T_{n+1}$ to equal $T_{n}^{n+1}$.
+On the other hand, one would expect $T_{n+1}$ to approximate $T_{n}^{n+1}$ when the JKO-step optimization \eqref{eq:JKO-obj-1b} is approximately solved, leading to a small $\varepsilon$ in \eqref{eq:A1-small-|xi_n|}. \end{remark}